RADICLDefense/full-stack-web-coding-exercise/CANDIDATE_README.md

 - **Use all tools at your disposal** - We encourage you to leverage AI assistants, documentation, Stack Overflow, and any other resources you typically use in your development workflow.
 - **Minimum time commitment:** 2 hours (but we encourage you to go above and beyond if you're having fun!)
 - **Fork this repository publicly** to your GitHub account and submit the link to your fork along with your deployed application.
+Complete the **[INTERVIEWEE_RESULTS.md](INTERVIEWEE_RESULTS.md)** file in your fork with your submission details.

 ## Getting Started